 FBA vs. FBM

 Some sellers look at the expensive costs for Amazon fulfillment and think, maybe I should just handle this myself.
-The good news is, that is certainly an option.
-Fulfilled by Merchant (FBM) is when the seller ships and processes all their orders, and handles returns, by shipping and receiving directly from these customers.
+Good news, that is certainly an option.
+Fulfilled by Merchant (FBM) is when the seller ships and processes all their orders, and handles returns, by shipping and receiving directly from customers.
 Sometimes it can be much cheaper.
 But there are some drawbacks.

 If you are not approved or not shipping as a Prime shipper (a special program called Seller-Fulfilled Prime or SFP), you will not have the special Prime badge on your listings.
 If you are competing against other sellers on your listing, not being Prime means you will be hurt in your quest to win the buy box.